ETSI-CTI/DraftingPortal/README.md

-# rails-5-gulp
+# cti-nwm-portal

-A blank Rails 5 application that integrates a gulp-based asset pipeline by including the final assets in Rails' own asset pipeline.
-Inspired by https://github.com/vigetlabs/gulp-rails-pipeline.
+A Rails 5 application that integrates a gulp-based asset pipeline by including the final assets in Rails' own asset pipeline.

 ## Development